coderdj/kodiaq/source/deployment.rst

 1. Hook up the hardware.
 A readout PC (from now on called a slave) needs a CAEN A2818 or A3818 PCI(e) card.
-Up to 8 digitizers can be hooked up via optical link.
-You also need one V2718 crate controller with output '0' fanned to the s-in of all digitizers.
+Up to 8 digitizers can be hooked up in daisy chain via optical link.
+You also need one V2718 crate controller with LEMO output '0' fanned to the s-in of all digitizers.
 2. Install the koSlave module on each slave PC.
 Start the daemon in a detached screen.
 3. Find a spot for the master module to live.
 It is suggested to use an independent PC as dispatcher but also possible to install it alongside a slave.
 Install the master here.
 Make sure the linkage between master and slave is defined correctly.
 Start the master daemon in a detached screen.
+Follow the on-screen prompt to bring up the network.
 4. Write your options file.
 Use the default as a base.
 You will need to define the physical electronics setup exactly.
+If using a web database you can use the UI to define your options.
-5. Log into the UI and start the DAQ!
+5. Log into the web database and start the DAQ.
+Or start the DAQ from the command line using the master module (less cool but works).

 The specifics on installing the slave and master, as well as how to write an options file are given in the next sections.